 Artists’ social security contribution:

-The contribution rate for artists' social security will be 4,9 percent.
-It is therefore decreasing slightly; in 2025 it will be 5,0 percent.
+The contribution rate for artists' social security is now 4,9 percent.
+It has therefore decreased slightly; in 2025 it was 5,0 percent.
 Read the details here!

 Short-time work allowance:

-The special regulation for short-time work compensation is to be extended until the end of 2026.
-This will allow companies to receive short-time work compensation for up to 24 months.
+The special regulation for short-time work compensation has been extended until the end of 2026.
+This means that companies can receive short-time work compensation for up to 24 months, but no later than December 31, 2026.
+Read more here

 L